cnourrcier/CalculatorApp/README.md

-This is a Python project that will make basic mathematical calculations: addition, subtraction, multiplication, and division.
+This is a Python project that makes basic mathematical calculations: addition, subtraction, multiplication, and division.